-Tribute quickly became a favorite at Atlanta's legendary blues club, the Northside Tavern, jamming the place for shows that lasted well past closing.
+It was at the Northside Tavern soon after the band formed that Tribute quickly became a fan favorite, regularly jamming the place for shows that lasted well past closing.
 In quick succession, Tribute played a rooftop gig at Marietta's Strand Theatre as well as Cartersville's Grand Theater.
-The band was the featured act at the popular annual Atkins Park Crawfish Boil in Smyrna and opened for national act Shawn Mullins at the annual 2014 Tunes from the Tombs festival in Atlanta's Oakland Cemetery.
-In June 2014, Tribute played for nearly 2,000 in the Promenade of Atlanta's Piedmont Park.
-The band has appeared in Athens and Gainesville and is booked to play Gip's Place, the oldest juke joint in Alabama, as well as Atlanta's Hard Rock Cafe and the Avondale Autumn Fest this fall.
+2014 saw the band open for national act Shawn Mullins at the annual Tunes from the Tombs festival, playing for nearly 2,000 in the Promenade of Atlanta's Piedmont Park, performing in Centennial Park in downtown Atlanta and taking their show to Gainesville, Athens and to Gip's Place in Bessemer, Ala., one of the oldest juke joints in the country.

 Tribute recalls that unique period in American rock, when psychedelia ebbed and the ABB informed us what jazz, rock, country and blues could sound like.
 Comprised of musicians with decades of performance experience, the members of Tribute bring their shared love of the Allman Brothers Band to life every time they step on the stage.